nathanmarz/cascalog/README.markdown

 Google group: [cascalog-user](http://groups.google.com/group/cascalog-user)

-Come chat in the #cascading room on freenode
+Come chat in the #cascalog or #cascading rooms on freenode

 # Using Cascalog within a project